 A decreasing sensitivity of any area of the nervous system caused by a maladjustment can not be compensated by simply increasing the intensity further.
 Doing so only results in signal distortion and other unpleasant side effects leading to even more maladjustments, though the only correct measure after sensitivity decay is not to increase, but to decrease the input intensity to that area, or better to temporary stop it at all to enable the nervous system to regenerate and readjust itself again; everything else causes sufferance.
 Therefore, unlike done in certain sado- maso circles, the only way of staying on a path of lasting happiness is to keep all intensities rather low - never rape your body. |

 Important in this context is especially not to do things those lead to a state of entire bodily exhaustion., because this maladjusts and easily damages the nervous system and is harmful for the entire body.
 It is crucial to understand that bodily health is the necessary basis for lasting happiness.
 Healthiness and happiness belong together - damaging the own body will sooner or later result in serious sufferance.
+(Yes, I have done extreme things by myself and know what I talk about.)

 Increasing the body temperature is a common classical element of drugfree psychedelics (e.g. well known from shamanic sweat rituals and fast trance dances).
 The main effect of this principle is based on the extreme temperature dependency of the signal conduction speed within the nervous system.
 Though a higher body temperature changes the relative signal travel speeds among various brain areas (neurons in warmer areas transmit signals faster), which influences the data processing in many complex ways.
 An other effect is that the brain attempts to reduce its energy consumption to prevent overheating, which makes it turn down the brain wave frequencies (similarly like the effect of a high CO2 level).

 Important for the application is that psychedelic methods those already rise the body temperature by other means must not be carelessly applied in a too hot environment to prevent the body from overheating.
-It must always be regarded that by no circumstances the brain temperature must rise higher than 42°C, because otherwise the brain will get immediately destroyed.
+It must always be regarded that by no circumstances the brain temperature must rise higher than 42°C, because otherwise the brain will be immediately destroyed.
+The body can not cool itself when sweat can not evaporate.
+Thus sauna suit wearers die like flies of heart attack every summer when they attempt to do strenuous sports (e.g. jogging) in their suits to force weight loss.
 Therefore psychedelic latex suits and similar body enclosing devices should not be applied for longer in a too hot environment.
+(More health tips for the use of latex equipment can be found here.)

-Please regard: These tips were not intended to deter any people from using psychedelic latex equipment, but in the opposite to keep you all healthy and therefore enable you to realize many more joyful and interesting experiences with this fascinating form of psychedelics technology.
+Please regard: These tips were not intended to deter any people from using psychedelic latex equipment, but in the opposite to keep you all healthy and therefore enable you to realize many more joyful and interesting experiences with this fascinating form of psychedelic technology.

 This is in excerpt of what the person writes: